UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 Private insurance is for people who don’t get coverage through work and don’t qualify for Medicare or Medicaid.
 You enroll in a plan through Arizona’s Health Insurance Marketplace.
 There are plans with a higher premium and lower out-of-pocket costs and vice versa.

 When your insurer gives you a quote for Arizona health insurance, many things come into play.
-Where you live, your age and your education level play into insurance companies’ demographics.
+Where you live, age, and education level play into insurance companies’ demographics.

 - Education: Arizona’s educational attainment rate is 38.9%, compared to the national average of 41.7.